kwm

 I’ve found that the defaults are generally pretty sane.
 Out of personal

-preference, I’ve chosen to disable focus-follows-mouse
+preference, I’ve chosen to disable focus-follows-mouse and blacklisted a few

 applications that I did not want to be tiled (e.g. Photoshop, Archive Utility,